aasisodiya/WebProjects/Notes/note-webxr/README.md

 The game toolkits are designed for game developers and often include gaming-specific features such as physics models, input control systems, asset management, 3D sound playback, and the like.

 - [PlayCanvas](https://playcanvas.com/)

+## Resources

+- Khronos WebGL site The main web site for WebGL at the Khronos Group.
+- WebGL Fundamentals A basic tutorial with fundamentals of WebGL.
+- Raw WebGL: An introduction to WebGL A talk by Nick Desaulniers that introduces the basics of WebGL.
+- WebGL playground An online tool for creating and sharing WebGL projects.
+Good for quick prototyping and experimenting.
+- WebGL Academy An HTML/JavaScript editor with tutorials to learn basics of webgl programming.
+- WebGL Stats A site with statistics about WebGL capabilities in browsers on different platforms.

+## Libraries

+- three.js is an open-source, fully featured 3D WebGL library.
+- Babylon.js is a powerful, simple, and open game and 3D rendering engine packed into a friendly JavaScript framework.
+- Pixi.js is a fast, open-source 2D WebGL renderer.
+- Phaser is a fast, free and fun open source framework for Canvas and WebGL powered browser games.
+- PlayCanvas is an open-source game engine.
+- glMatrix is a JavaScript matrix and vector library for high-performance WebGL apps.
+- twgl is a library for making webgl less verbose.
+- RedGL is an open-source 3D WebGL library.
+- vtk.js is a JavaScript library for scientific visualization in your browser.
+- webgl-lint will help find errors in your WebGL code and provide useful info

 ## Reference